 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Penguin on December 31, 2012 and has 282 pages.
+This romantic suspense that was published by Penguin on December 31, 2012 and has 282 pages.

 Sixth in the KGI romantic suspense series revolving around the Kelly family and their friends and employees.
 The couple focus is on P.J.
 Rutherford and David Coletrane.

 It includes the KGI novella, “Softly at Sunrise”, 6.5, at the back.

 This was the most disappointing entry in this series.
 My problem was with the initial undercover mission.
 As competent as the Kellys and their teams have been in previous stories, I just don’t buy their lack of competence in this one.
 From the initial party to the meet-up in Vienna.
 Nor do I buy that P.J. would be so trusting.

 I do not mean to trivialize what P.J. went through, but I feel that Banks does.
 Banks just tells us what happens.
 She doesn’t pull me into the story and really make me feel how awful P.J.’s experience was, and that makes the rest of the story and P.J.’s determination and fears lacking.
 Intellectually, I understand how horrible it was, but there is no depth to it.